|

 even a corpse's interest.
 It

 works like this.
-Mark prepares a cassette with the Bible story in question on it
+Mark prepares a recording in Kwong of the Bible story in question

 with a suitable introduction, conclusion, and such embellishments as will make

-Saturday afternoon and we listen to the cassette and talk about the story, and
+Saturday afternoon and we listen to the recording several times and talk about the

 of the Kwong church know these stories - which is one reason the otherwise